 Parameterisation

-In fable, the parameterisation used is:
+In fable, if there are no exogenous regressors, the parameterisation used is:

 $$(1-\phi_1B - \cdots - \phi_p B^p)(1-B)^d y_t = c + (1 + \theta_1 B + \cdots + \theta_q B^q)\varepsilon_t$$